ncagle/DNS-over-HTTPS/get-headers-v2.md

        unsigned int flags; /* extra info */ void *private; /* handle privately used by libcurl */ };

+    /* for the 'flags' field in the struct above  */
     #define CURLHEADER_TRAILER (1<<0) /* arrived as a trailer */
     #define CURLHEADER_EARLY (1<<1) /* all headers ave not arrived yet */